Rayc940/ece5160-fast-robot/lab11/lab.md

 ## Objective

 The goal of this lab was to perform localization on the real robot using the Bayes filter.
 Unlike Lab 10, which used both prediction and update steps in simulation, this lab uses only the update step due to noisy motion.
-The robot performs a 360° scan using the TOF sensor and compares the measurements against the map to estimate its pose.
+The robot performs a 360° scan using the TOF sensor and compares the measurements with the map to estimate its pose.

 ---